LODSContent/MD-100T00-Windows10/Instructions/Labs/0902-Creating Firewall Rules.md

 ## Summary
 In this exercise you will learn how to create and configure firewall rules to block and allow specific service connections to a device.

-_Dependancy Notice: Remote Desktop must be enabled on LON-CL1 if the Remote Managment lab was not peformed._
+>[!ALERT]**Dependancy Notice**: Remote Desktop must be enabled on LON-CL1 if the Remote Managment lab was not peformed.

 ## Exercise 1: Creating and Testing Inbound Rules